undkonsorten/typo3-pagetitle-ts/README.md

 # TYPO3 extension `pagetitle_ts`

 This TYPO3 CMS extension provides a TypoScript hook for `getData()`.
 It allows you to insert the final page title, built by the TYPO3 PageTitle API.

 Additionally, the page title is combined with the TypoScript `config.pageTitle` configuration to ensure consistency across the `<title>` and `<meta>` tags.

 ## Features

 * Access final page title in TypoScript
 * Apply TypoScript page title configuration on raw page title
+* TypoScript snippet for automatic generation of title meta tags

 ## Installation